Sheep River Road Cycle Trip

 Parking

-Turner Valley – if you opt for the full meal deal, then drive to Turner Valley.
-The best place to park is the far end of the Sheep River Library parking lot, next to the Flare ‘n Derrick hall.
+If you opt for the full meal deal, then drive to the Sheep River Library, and park at the end, next to the Flare ‘n Derrick hall.
 Please do not park in the Dr. Lander Pool parking lot.
 They have swimming lessons, and kids coming and going constantly.
 If that lot is full, then you will have to find street parking.
 Please do not be tempted to park in the library spots.

 Texas Gates